Skip to main content

 Gross margin shows how much value you retain after direct costs of delivery.
 Unlike earnings before interest, taxes, depreciation, and amortization (EBITDA) or net income, it filters out noise coming from sales, marketing, and general and administrative expenses.

-Gross margin = (Revenue – Cost of Goods Sold) ÷ Revenue
+Gross Margin = (Revenue – Cost of Goods Sold) ÷ Revenue

 It answers three investor questions quickly: